CharlieNatoli/email_search/README.md

 - build more formal evaluation suite
 - add in reranker and/or filter irrelevant results.
-- try other multimodal embeddings other than CLIP to see if there is a newer/better baseline.
+- try other multimodal embeddings other than CLIP.
 - marketing-specific fine-tuning.